 The combination of administrative, classroom, and co-curricular responsibilities in a teacher’s day-to-day life can really add up.
 By the end of the week, we are often left feeling emotionally and physically spent.
 It’s no secret that the emotional atmosphere of the classroom affects our students’ learning!
 Teacher wellbeing should be at the forefront of our minds, and for a good reason.

 A few years ago I began to experience frequent panic attacks in the classroom.
-I would be standing in front of my Year Four class and have a racing heart, be short of breath and feel the urge to tell my (completely undeserving) students to leave me alone and figure things out for themselves.
+I would be standing in front of my Fourth grade class and have a racing heart, be short of breath, and feel the urge to tell my (completely undeserving) students to leave me alone and figure things out for themselves.
 I needed to take stock of my behavior and consider the causes behind my stress.
 I developed a strategy to more competently manage my mental health.

 Recognizing and taking care of your own mental health is the perfect way to lay a solid foundation for an emotionally balanced classroom.

 Our free Teacher Wellbeing Checklist is a great place to start before you begin to feel the impact of mental strain.
-Slotting it into your planner for a monthly or even weekly self-check in makes for an easy-to-use way to monitor your emotional wellbeing.
+Putting it into your planner for a monthly or even weekly self-check in makes for an easy way to monitor your emotional wellbeing.

 Combine it with our free 5 Tips For Teacher Wellbeing Poster to encourage positive discussion in your staff room and get on the right track for a mentally healthy workplace!